Constraints on the intergalactic magnetic field from Fermi-LAT observations of GRB 221009A

 \section{Discussion and conclusions}

 Our results depend on the chosen high-energy cutoff of the injection spectrum of VHE $\gamma$~rays as well as the assumed GRB afterglow emission in the early time bins.
 Increasing the cutoff energy to 13\,TeV, corresponding to the highest energy reported with the LHAASO KM2A detectors rules out $B < 3.5\times 10^{-17}$\,G. This is expected, as photons injected at even higher energies will increase the amount of pair-echo photons in the \fermilat energy band.
-If no cut-off is applied to the log-parabola spectrum the constraints further improve and rule out an IGMF with $B < 5\times 10^{-17}$\,G. These results assume that an afterglow component can account for the GeV signal, fitting a power-law with $\Gamma=2$ to the flux observed by the LAT in each time bin.
-To estimate the impact of assuming such an ad-hoc component, we alternatively test a scenario where we replace the simple power-law model with a physically motivated SSC model.
-This model is set to reproduce the LHAASO data, and only employed to predict the GeV flux in the $i$-th time bin \citep{Supplemental}.
+If no cutoff is applied to the log-parabola spectrum the constraints further improve and rule out an IGMF with $B < 5\times 10^{-17}$\,G. These results assume that an afterglow component can account for the GeV signal, fitting a power law with $\Gamma=2$ to the flux observed by the LAT in each time bin.
+To estimate the impact of assuming such an \textit{ad hoc} component, we alternatively test a scenario where we replace the simple power law model with a physically motivated SSC model.
+This model is set to reproduce the LHAASO data, and only employed to predict the GeV flux in the $i$th time bin (Appendix~\ref{app:SSCmodel}).
 The limits weaken marginally, and an IGMF with $B < 1.4\times10^{-17}\,$G is ruled out for a high-energy cutoff at 7\,TeV.
 Finally, we also considered the scenario of no astrophysical afterglow.
 In this case, a preference for the cascade is found in the early time bins in order to explain the \Fermilat detection.